Council of Cardinals: Abbreviations

-The Council of Cardinals was named under abbreviations referring to the number of cardinals advisers which, over time, it comprised: C8 (8 cardinals), C9 (9 cardinals), C6 (6 cardinals), C7 (7 cardinals).
+The Council of Cardinals has been named under abbreviations referring to the number of cardinals advisers which, over time, it has comprised: C8 (eight cardinals), C9 (nine cardinals), C6 (six cardinals), and C7 (seven cardinals).

 History

-The appointment of a group of 8 advisors and one secretary to support the pope and the reform of the Roman Curia was announced on 13 April 2013, one month after his election.
+The appointment of a group of eight advisers and one secretary to support the pope and the reform of the Roman Curia was announced on 13 April 2013, one month after his election.
 The same group was formally established as the Council of Cardinals on 28 September of the same year by a chirograph of Pope Francis.

-Secretary of State Pietro Parolin was added as member of the Council in July 2014.
+Secretary of State Pietro Parolin was added as a member of the council in July 2014.
 The Holy See used the expression "Council of the nine" (Consiglio dei nove in Italian) in September 2014.

-In 2018 Marco Mellino was named as adjunct secretary of the Council's secretary Marcello Semeraro.
-Pope Francis later removed three of the Council's 9 members in late 2018.
+In 2018, Marco Mellino was named as adjunct secretary to the council's secretary Marcello Semeraro.
+Pope Francis also removed the eldest three of the council's nine members in late 2018.

-Francis appointed another cardinal as member in 2020, and also replaced secretary Marcello Semeraro by Marco Mellino.
+Francis appointed another cardinal as a member in 2020, and also replaced secretary Marcello Semeraro with Marco Mellino.

-In March 2023, three cardinal advisors were removed, and five new cardinal advisors were appointed; the three other cardinals and the secretary were kept (re-appointed).
-This made the current total of 9 cardinal advisers and one secretary.
+In March 2023, three cardinal advisers were removed, and five new cardinal advisers were appointed; the three other cardinals and the secretary were re-appointed.
+This made the current total of nine cardinal advisers and one secretary.
+On 24 April 2023, the renewed Council of Cardinals held their first meeting, over which Pope Francis presided.

+In February 2024, the role of women was discussed.
+Anglican Bishop Jo Bailey Wells, Salesian Sister Linda Pocher and consecrated virgin Goiliva Di Berardino addressed the Council "on the role of women in the Church.”

+On 15 April 2024, the Council met, in the presence of Pope Francis.

+On 17 June, the third meeting of the Council of 2024 began, with the presence of Pope Francis.

 Purpose

 On 13 April 2013, the Holy See stated the cardinals had been appointed "to advise [the Pope] in the government of the universal Church and to study a plan for revising the Apostolic Constitution on the Roman Curia, 'Pastor Bonus'".
-In the 28 September 2013 chirograph, Pope Francis stated the Council had the goal "of assisting me in the governance of the universal Church and of studying a project for the revision of the Apostolic Constitution Pastor Bonus on the Roman Curia", and that "said Council will be a further expression of episcopal communion and assistance to the munus petrinum which the Episcopate across the world is able to offer".
+In a chirograph dated 28 September 2013, Pope Francis stated the Council had the goal "of assisting me in the governance of the universal Church and of studying a project for the revision of the Apostolic Constitution Pastor Bonus on the Roman Curia", and that "said Council will be a further expression of episcopal communion and assistance to the munus petrinum which the Episcopate across the world is able to offer".

 The Council of Cardinals was thus created primarily to assist Pope Francis in the reform of the Roman Curia.
 Said reform was promulgated in 2022 through the apostolic constitution Praedicate evangelium.
-The Council continues to exist and to perform verious activities, despite having achieved its main goal.
+The Council continues to exist and to perform various activities, despite having achieved its main goal.

 Due to the advisory role of the body, some publications have likened it to a privy council.

 Leadership and membership

-The council currently comprises 9 cardinals, assisted by Bishop Marco Mellino as its secretary:
+The council currently comprises nine cardinals, assisted by Bishop Marco Mellino as its secretary: